 Jessica Venegas is Director of Strategic Partnerships for Community Solutions, where she supports Built for Zero.
 Prior to joining Community Solutions, Jessica staffed a long-term partnership between Common Ground and UNITY of Greater New Orleans to help create 3,000 new units of affordable and supportive housing in the wake of Hurricanes Katrina and Rita.
 She has also held executive positions at the Louisiana Association of Nonprofit Organizations and the Community Preservation and Development Corporation in Washington DC.
 Jessica holds a BA in Urban Community Development from Azusa Pacific University and a graduate certificate from the University of Pennsylvania’s Center for Urban Redevelopment Excellence (CUREx).
 In 2008, she was named an inaugural fellow of the Louisiana Effective Leaders Program, and in 2009, she was recognized as a Louisiana Heroine by the Louisiana Association of Nonprofit Organizations.
 Jessica currently sits on the boards of Puentes New Orleans, the Louisiana Housing Alliance and Academy of Hope.

-As a Senior Improvement Advisor for Built for Zero, Leslie leads the content identification and strategy efforts to support communities in ending homelessness and creating crisis response and housing systems.
+As a Deputy Director for Content and Strategy with Community Solutions' Built for Zero team, Leslie leads content identification and strategy development efforts to support communities in ending homelessness.
 Her focus is supporting communities in ways that are tangible and sustainable.
-Leslie also manages the 25 Cities Effort for Community Solutions, an initiative focused on supporting 25 communities in ending chronic and veteran homelessness in partnership with the Veterans Administration, the Department of Housing and Urban Development and the US Interagency Council on Homelessness.
-Prior to this, Leslie was a community organizer and systems strategist with the 100,000 Homes Campaign.
-Before joining the Community Solutions team, Leslie was the Director of Policy and Planning with the Los Angeles Homeless Services Authority (LAHSA), where she helped oversee one of the nation’s largest homeless Point in Time enumerations and applications to HUD for Homeless Assistance Program funding.
+Leslie previously worked as a community organizer and systems strategist with the 100,000 Homes Campaign.
+Before joining the Community Solutions team, Leslie was the Director of Policy and Planning with the Los Angeles Homeless Services Authority (LAHSA), where she helped oversee one of the nation’s largest homeless point-in-time enumerations along with the city's annual application for HUD Homeless Assistance Program funding.
 Leslie also served as Homelessness Policy Advisor to Los Angeles Mayor Antonio Villaraigosa, where she worked with the County of Los Angeles on the first ever joint City /County homelessness policy platform.
 Leslie holds a BA in Social Work from Ohio University.
 She also completed the Ross Minority Program in Real Estate at the University of Southern California, and the Community Development and Empowerment Series presented by the Chicago Rehab Network in Chicago, IL.